ropensci/rcites/cran-comments.md

 This is a minor release that mainly improves tests (tests have been reviewed, http requests have been recorded using vcr) and the testing environment (see below).
+Minor bugs have been squashed along the way.

 ## Test environments